 One of the audience members was in construction and the next day he got a bulldozer and a cement truck and dug a cavernous hole in the earth.
 Mr and Mrs World were plopped in the hole.
 Like Chernobyl, this fault of physics was cemented over.

-That week, dozens of psychologists saw previously unseen patients.
+That week, dozens of psychologists saw dozens of new patients.